dbactual/thomaspaine/content/pages/resources/the-age-of-paine-by-jon-katz.md

 ---
-Title: The Age of Paine by Jon Katz
+title: The Age of Paine by Jon Katz
 ---
    This article first appeared in Wired Magazine in 1995.